NicolasLeroy1/bayrhm/README.md

 ## Regularizations :

-All the regularizations prior are used to shrink non-pertinent $\lambda_l$ coefficients to zero.
+All the regularization priors are used to shrink non-pertinent $\lambda_l$ coefficients to zero.

 + The horseshoe prior doesn't assume similarity between adjacent genetic region and shrink all coefficients the same way.